The 11 Best Fall Activities across Maryland!

 One of the greatest things about living in Maryland is that you have access to a variety of landscapes within an hour and a half drive.
 Whether you want to be in a small town by the beach, hiking in the mountains, or visiting a big city everything is possible on a day trip.

-In the fall, this variety is on full display and you will never run out of things to do on the weekend.
-Here is our roundup of the 11 best fall activities to do in Maryland.
+In the fall, this variety is on full display, and you will never run out of things to do over the weekend.
+Here is our roundup of the best fall activities to do in Maryland.

 ZooBooo!, Baltimore, MD